-On December 14, 2012, the project was added to the Florida Forever list in the Critical Natural Lands category.
+On December 14, 2012, the Acquisition and Restoration Council placed the project in the Critical Natural Lands category.

 On June 12, 2020, the Acquisition and Restoration Council approved an addition of 170 acres in Walton County to the project boundary.